Bertoid1311/B7094/README.md

 There is also more documentation in the "Docs" sub-folder of the install folder, in the following files:

-- **B7094ReadMe.pdf** is what started out as this README.md, then ballooned into an illustrated user's manual.
-That's been converted to a PDF (including the illustrations) and tucked into the archives.
+- **B7094ReadMe.pdf** started out as this README.md, then ballooned into an illustrated user's manual.
+That's been converted to a PDF (including the illustrations) and tucked into the Docs subdirectory.
+The earlier README.md and all its attendant jpgs (as well as a markdown file and jpgs that became "B7094DebuggingExamples.pdf") are preserved in "markdown_archive.zip".

 - **B7094SourceReadMe.txt** lists the source files in the ..\Build\Source sub-folder of the install folder.
 Describes each window file in some detail, making it something of a "user's manual".
 Describes how to install and configure Lazarus/Free Pascal and rebuild the B7094 executables.